Letterkenny Institute of Technology: Sport

 The college offers various sports teams and has reached many awards and trophies in recent years:

 In 2017, the basketball team won a Division 2 College title, while the following year the ladies' basketball team won a College title as well.

 The association football team finished as losing finalists in the CUFL League Finals in 2018.
 The ladies' soccer team won both the championship for all of the Division 1 Colleges league and the O'Regan Plate competition in 2018.

 Though it is unable to compete at the top level of Gaelic football – where the traditional university teams and a small selection of lesser third-level institutions are to be found – LYIT does manage to put together a team at times.
-It would, however, be rare to find a player in it who has attained any recognition at the elite inter-county level of the sport.
+It would, however, be uncommon to find a player in it who has attained any recognition at the elite inter-county level of the sport.
 For any such players as these, one might have more luck searching the teams of the Universities of Galway or Dublin (City or University College).
 Nevertheless, men representing LYIT did win a Trench Cup in 2019.
 They then opted to contest the 2020 Sigerson Cup, not once meeting any of the universities and coming undone against an unfancied IT Carlow, in part through lack of discipline, and with the game taking place in their own province at that.

 LYIT hurling's last success was winning the fourth tier Corn MacDiamada competition during the 2015–16 season.